AashishUpadhyay/SystemDesign/README.md

 Limitations:

-1.)
 Less flexibility w.r.t the nodes where application has to be deployed.
 If our application doesn't need 1024 nodes then a node will be able to generate just 2^54 Ids.
 Additionally if we need more nodes (which is unlikely) then a change will be required to the bit allocation.

+Generating Ids on fly have limitations because a lot of the bits were used by the timestamp or the machine id.
+If our application can maintain Ids as a sequence number like we were doing for the last 12 bits in the previous approach, we will not have the issues we dicussed earlier.

+### Generating Ids using Range-sets

+* In this approach our application nodes talk to a Service like Zookeeper to generate Ids
+* The Zookeeper acts as a registry for Id rangesets
+* When a node receives a request to generate a URL, it request zookeeper to provide it a rangeset
+* A rangeset cannot be used more than once
+* A node requests for the next rangeset only after it has used all Ids within the current rangeset

 ### Key Generation Service

-#### Zookeeper
+Another approach

 #### Database